-The larger the breed then the later they mature. therefore a German Shepherd size dog would be about 17 months, a Collie 15 months, a Miniature Yorkshire Terrier about 9/10 months.
+The larger the breed then the later they mature. therefore, a German Shepherd size dog would be about 17 months, a Collie 15 months, a Miniature Yorkshire Terrier about 10/12 months.

 When this is fully operational, in other words marking quite high rather than the dismal attempt where they almost fall over then wait a month then you can consider neutering.

-Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilises the knees.
-This is one of the most common orthopedic injuries that are seen in todays dogs.
+Have you heard of ACL it means Anterior Cruciate Ligament That is the ligaments that stabilise the knees?
+This is one of the most common orthopaedic injuries that are seen in today’s dogs.

-early neutering removes vital hormones, that will result in spindly legs, narrow chests, and thin skulls.
-It may also increase the risk of obesity and cause paedomorphic behaviour, lack of concentration, and puppy like behaviour for most if not all the dogs life.
+Early neutering removes vital hormones, that will result in spindly legs, narrow chests, and thin skulls.
+It may also increase the risk of obesity and cause paedomorphic behaviour, lack of concentration, and puppy-like behaviour for most if not all of the dog’s life.
 I can also increase the incidence of various cancers.

-Neutering when adult may help certain behaviour's and will stop certain medical conditions.
-However it will also increase the chances of other medical conditions occurring such as prostrate cancer, thyroid dysfunction and bone cancer.
-Obesity is also a problem as neutering will change your dogs metabolism making it more sluggish.
+Neutering when an adult may help certain behaviour’s and will stop certain medical conditions.
+However, it will also increase the chances of other medical conditions occurring such as prostate cancer, thyroid dysfunction, and bone cancer.
+Obesity is also a problem as neutering will change your dog’s metabolism making it more sluggish.

 CLICK ON THE VETS AND EXPERTS NAME TO GO TO THE FULL ARTICLE

 Castration at an early age will cause the dog to become overly tall, as the growth plates in the long bones will not close at the appropriate time; additionally, the dog will lack the breadth of chest.
 The combination of these two factors sets the stage for your dog to have painful orthopaedic problems.”